iman370/ML-Projects/README.md

-# TensorFlow-Projects
+# ML-Projects

-Folder to store all of my projects made using TensorFlow.
+Folder to store all of my machine learning projects.

+Libraries used :

+- TensorFlow
+- Scikit-learn
+- pandas

 https://www.kaggle.com/iman1733